william-dawson/ParallelMatrixMarket/ReadMe.md

 ## Feature Set

-Warning, this project is currently in an alpha release stage.
-When using this library, please perform some independent verification of the results.
+Warning, this project is not yet at a release stage.

 Currently we do not support writing the array matrix type, only the coordinate type.